All Articles

 3. What manufacturing certifications does your facility hold?

-Three certifications form the baseline: ISO 9001 (quality management), HACCP (hazard analysis), and GMP (good manufacturing practice).
+Three certifications form the baseline: ISO 9001, HACCP, and GMP.
 Without all three, a supplier lacks the systems to deliver consistent quality.

 Beyond these, STC certification covers the full supply chain from farm to shipment.
-An EcoVadis rating adds third-party verification of ESG practices.
+An EcoVadis rating adds third-party verification of ESG practices, which is increasingly relevant as consumer brands push sustainability requirements down their supply chains.

 4. Can you trace my batch back to the source farm?